gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

 MCAST_ROUTE_TARGET="eno1"
 ````

-For changes to take effect, *Receive Process* needs to be restarted: `` sudo systemctl restart rp ``
+For changes to take effect, *MBMS Modem* needs to be restarted: `` sudo systemctl restart rp ``

 ### Background Process

 The RP runs manually or as a background process (daemon).
-If the process terminates due to an error, it is automatically restarted.
-With systemd, execution, automatic start and manual restart of the process can be configured or triggered (systemctl enable / disable / start / stop / restart).
+If the process terminates due to an error, it is automatically
+restarted.
+With systemd, execution, automatic start and manual restart of the process can be configured or triggered (
-Starting, stopping and configuring autostart for *rp*: The standard systemd mechanisms are used to control *rp*.
+systemctl enable / disable / start / stop / restart).
+Starting, stopping and configuring autostart for *rp*: The
+standard systemd mechanisms are used to control *rp*.

 | Command| Result |
 | ------------- |-------------|